-Key Knowledge Point BOK Reference Study Guide Material How would you respond to a report from an employee that one of his/her coworkers only wears required PPE when you are in the area?
+Key Knowledge Point ВОК Reference Study Guide Material How would you respond to a report from an employee that one of his/her coworkers only wears required PPE when you are in the area?
 OSH Management and Leadership Vanderhoof, Wayne (2004) Occupational Health and Safety Magazine PPE: How to Get Workers to Wear it IT is a never-ending battle to get workers to wear any type of personal protective equipment.
 All types of PPE have their advantages and disadvantages, comforts and discomforts.
 Getting workers to use it is an endless task.
-This article's information can be used as a guide to increasing the use of practically any type of personal protective equipmentfrom head protection to feet protection.
+This article's information can be used as a guide to increasing the use of practically any type of personal protective equipment-from head protection to feet protection.
 A not-so-hypothetical situation: At a safety committee meeting, the discussion is about whether or not to require workers to wear a certain type of personal protective equipment all of the time, or only in areas and for tasks that are perceived as having a high risk of injury.
 The safety committee is made up of roughly 50 percent management and 50 percent union workers.
 (This varies from meeting to meeting, depending on the individuals who attend.)
 The discussion is lively, constructive, and informative.
 One comment that keeps being made is that if the certain PPE is not worn constantly, then on the night shift (and weekends) the workers will not wear it at all.
 The supervisors cannot watch all of the workers on their shifts all of the time, so the workers will only wear the PPE when the supervisor is in the area.
 A Practical Solution Review each area and/or task in the plant.
 Also, review injury and incident reports.
-Decide the areas and for certain tasks.
-Create or revise the safe work procedures incorporating this information.
-The workers must be trained on these new or revised procedures.
-This is done through a safety meeting where the workers are toil of the PPE requirements by their supervisor.
+Decide the areas and/or cask for which you need to have a hazard analysis completed.
+After doing a hazard analysis of each area and/or task not he list, decide what type of PPE will be worn in certain areas and for certain tasks.
+Create or revise the safe work procedures.
+This is done through a safety meeting where the workers are told of the PPE requirements by their supervisor.
 Also included are the reasons why this type of protection is required, citing the information from the hazard analysis.
 More than likely, the workers will not be receptive of the requirement to wear this PPE.
-Or they may forget to wear it or even quietly refuse to wear the PPE.
-After the training is complete, the opportunity is present for observation and positive
+Or they may forget to wear it or even quietly refuse to wear it or even quietly ref